Regency Mall (Augusta, Georgia): Decline (1993–1999)

 The first anchor store to close at Regency Mall was Upton's, which occupied the space originally built for Cullum's; its Regency Mall store closed in April 1993.
 Seven other stores in the mall closed by the end of that year.
 Some merchants who were leaving the mall said that the mall wasn't generating enough traffic to justify remaining at the mall.
 One said she didn't see the mall "having any kind of future" the way it was.
 Another merchant claimed that the mall's management "doesn't seem to want to work with its tenants."
 Though some new businesses moved in, some of these were small businesses instead of franchised outlets; for example, a comic book store moved into a vacant store on the second level.
 However, the mall was steadily becoming deserted.

 DeBartolo Family Associates transferred the mall to mortgage holder Equitable Real Estate in 1995; as part of the deal, a $12.5 million debt owed by DeBartolo was forgiven.
 Equitable sold the mall in 1997 to Regency Mall, LLC, formed by Raleigh developers Haywood Whichard and Paul Woo, who specialized in buying and reselling distressed mall properties.
-Whichard and Woo bought the mall, valued at $33.5 million in 1991 tax records, for less for $4.15 million.
+Whichard and Woo bought the mall, valued at $33.5 million in 1991 tax records, for less than $4.15 million.
 In hopes of attracting business, lease rates were set as low as $3.50 per square foot, compared to the $9–$18 per square foot charged elsewhere in the surrounding area.
 Though a few businesses moved to the mall, they weren't enough to turn business around.
 The mall continued to lose tenants.
 Whichard and Woo said that the mall needed to be renovated to attract new tenants, but Woo said that the two weren't willing to risk the $15 to $30 million such renovations would require.

 Other tenants fell as the years passed.
 Belk closed its Outlet Center at Regency Mall in August 1996.
 General Cinema closed its three-screen theatre at Regency Mall that same year.
 Two years later, JB White closed its Regency Mall store and opened a new store at Augusta Mall, leaving Montgomery Ward as the only anchor left at the mall.
 The management of that store boarded up its mall entrances to save on heating and cooling costs.
 The mall's escalators were shut off to save money, and management scaled back the hours of operation.
 Even with these and other economic measures, the mall lost money each day it was open.
 Occupancy was, at most, 35 percent.